socram8888/SolarFurnace/README.md

 What is this?
 -------------

-This is a plugin designed for the [Bukkit]-based server [Terranova], and gives the recently-introduced [Daylight Sensors] a new usage: power [Furnaces]!
+This is a plugin designed for the [Bukkit]-based server Terranova, and gives the recently-introduced [Daylight Sensors] a new usage: power [Furnaces]!
 No more coal mining or burning wood!
 Its usage it's very simple: just place a Daylight Sensor on top of a Furnace!

 ![Picture of a SolarFurnace][Picture of a SolarFurnace]